MCPI-Revival/minecraft-pi-reborn/docs/modding/GHIDRA.md

 }
 ```

-## Finding An MCPE Function Inside MCPI
+## Finding An MCPI Function
-Often, you need to find the address of an MCPI function from an MCPE function.
+Often, you need to find the address of an MCPI function from an already-known MCPE function.

 The easiest way is to check if it is already documented.
 This project contains a [list of known symbols](../../symbols/src) including function addresses.